-As Moseley's student-led team learning implementation became more advanced in their second year of partnership, the school saw large increases in student proficiency.
+As Moseley's student-led academic teaming implementation became more advanced in their second year of partnership, the school saw large increases in student proficiency.
 In two years, ELA proficiency on the Florida Standards Assessment (FSA) increased by 20 percent and mathematics proficiency increased by 13 percent.

-ELA proficiency increased by 20 percent and mathematics proficiency increased by 13 percent
+ELA proficiency increased by 20 percent and mathematics proficiency increased by 13 percent gains of the lowest 25 percent increased by 39 percent.
+She says:

-Moseley had a 33 percent increase in the percent of students who made learning gains, from 32 percent to 65 percent by the end of the 2018-19 school year.
+Moseley had 33 percent increase in the percent of students who made learning gains, from 32 percent to 65 percent by the end of the 2018-19 school year.
 Principal McDaniel was particularly proud of the academic growth in Moseley's bottom quartile.
-ELA learning gains of the lowest 25 percent increased by 39 percent.
-She says:
+ELA learning